A Guide to Investing in the Middle East

 Broadly Investing in the Middle East

-The best way to gain broad exposure to the Middle East is by purchasing exchange-traded funds ("ETFs") targeting the region as a whole.
-For example, WisdomTree Middle East Dividend Fund (GULF) offers broad exposure to countries like the UAE (24%), Qatar (24%) and Kuwait (21%) in sectors like financials (60%), telecom (24%) and industrials (9%).
-With a 0.88% expense ratio and a strong Morningstar rating, the ETF offers a great way for investors to gain exposure to the region, although its limited liquidity and $20 million in assets may be a concern to some investors.
+The best way to gain broad exposure to the Middle East is by purchasing exchange-traded funds (ETF) targeting the region as a whole.
+For example, WisdomTree Middle East Dividend Fund (GULF) offers broad exposure to countries like the UAE (24 percent), Qatar (24 percent), and Kuwait (21 percent) in sectors like financials (60 percent), telecom (24 percent), and industrials (9 percent).
+With a 0.88 percent expense ratio and a strong Morningstar rating, the ETF offers a great way for investors to gain exposure to the region, although its limited liquidity and $20 million in assets may be a concern to some investors.

-Market Vectors Gulf States Index ETF (MES) is another option for investors, with exposure to many of the same countries and sectors, although it has a 1% expense ratio.
-Meanwhile, other ETFs like the SPDR S&P Emerging Middle East & Africa ETF (GAF) offer more limited exposure to the region, with more than 75% exposure in South Africa.
-But in the end, these ETFs provide investors with an easy way to diversify into Middle East stocks without purchasing individual country ETFs or American Depository Receipts ("ADRs") in the region.
+Market Vectors Gulf States Index ETF (MES) is another option for investors, with exposure to many of the same countries and sectors, although it has a 1 percent expense ratio.
+Meanwhile, other ETFs like the SPDR S&P Emerging Middle East & Africa ETF (GAF) offer more limited exposure to the region, with more than 75 percent exposure in South Africa.
+But in the end, these ETFs provide investors with an easy way to diversify into Middle East stocks without purchasing individual country ETFs or American Depository Receipts (ADR) in the region.